 An easy way for startups to act socially responsible is to team up with a third-party company.

-One Tree Planted is an online-based NGO that makes it easy for startups and organizations to donate to their cause.
+One Tree Planted is an online-based NGO that makes it easy for startups and organisations to donate to their cause.

 For every $1 donated, they will plant 1 tree in a location of your choice.